trema/GEC13/packetin_dumper/packetin_dumper.md

 # Network Configuration File ###################################################

 * Simple and easy test environment
-* You can specify and construct any arbitrary network by just writing a configuration in DSL
+* You can specify and construct any arbitrary network by just writing configurations in DSL
 * Also you can send test packet by one simple command